jasemcada/Mushroom-Classification/README.md

 - **bruises**, **stalk-surface-above-ring**, and **stalk-surface-below-ring** show moderate separation
 - **gill-attachment** and **gill-spacing** show minimal differences between classes
 - No numerical outliers exist as all features are categorical
-- Class balance is close to even — 51.8% edible and 48.2% poisonous

 **Odor Feature — Count Table:**